 A sterile syringe free of preservatives, antiseptics, and detergents should be used for each reconstitution and injection, as these substances can inactivate the vaccine virus.

-To reconstitute the vaccine, first withdraw the full volume of the provided sterile diluent into a syringe.
-All the diluent that is withdrawn from the lyophilized vaccine vial is injected and gently shaken to mix well.
+To reconstitute the vaccine, first, withdraw the total volume of the provided sterile diluent into a syringe.
+All the diluent withdrawn from the lyophilized vaccine vial is injected and gently shaken to mix well.

 Chickenpox Vaccine Effectiveness

 It has been shown that 9 out of 10 children vaccinated with a single dose will develop immunity against chickenpox.

 A two-dose schedule is now recommended for everyone as it provides a better immune response.

 Three-quarters of adolescents and adults vaccinated with two doses will develop immunity to chickenpox.

 If varicella vaccination is required, two doses are given with four to eight weeks between doses.